-A Sargent EC325 Power Control System is fitted in the back of the wardrobe, or the EC500 system in the lower kitchen cupboard.
+A Sargent EC500 Power Control System is fitted to your vehicle.
 It features a built in intelligent 'offline' battery charger, a system monitoring circuit and a digital control panel with scrolling menus.
 For a full description of this unit including operating instructions and fault finding, refer to the Connection of Services section.